nirbar8/smart_strings/data/readme.md

 Run this script twice, once use the floss output directories of "train", and once use the floss output directories of "test".

-Use the filtered strings dataset, got from the notebook `strings_dataset_exploration.ipynb`.
+**Use the filtered strings dataset, got from the notebook `strings_dataset_exploration.ipynb`.
+This because you would like to train your model on a reasonable amount of features.**

+## Train and Test the model

+Using the script `regressor_trainer.py`, you can train using train dataset and save the model as a pickle file.
+The script also has an option to test the model on the test dataset, and print some scores.